 It is the traditional greeting in India where the palms of the hands are pressed together in a praying position and held about chest high, then accompanied with a slight forward bow.

 In the Hindi and Nepalese speaking populations of South Asia, both Namaste (; Devanagari: नमस्ते) and Namaskar are synonymously used.
 In Nepal, people generally use Namaskar for greeting and respecting their elders.
 In Kannada, Namaskara (ನಮಸ್ಕಾರ) for singular and Namaskaragalu (ನಮಸ್ಕಾರಗಳು) is used.
-In Telugu, Namaste is also known as Dandamu (దండము) or namaskaram (నమస్కారం) for singular and Dandaalu or namaskaralu for plural form.pranamamu (ప్రణామము) is also used in formal Telugu .
-In Bengali, the Namaste gesture is expressed as Nōmōshkar (নমস্কার), and said as Prōnäm (Bengali: প্রণাম) informally.
+In Telugu, Namaste is also known as Dandamu (దండము) or namaskaram (నమస్కారం) for singular and Dandaalu or namaskaralu for the plural form.
+Pranamamu (ప్రణామము) is also used in formal Telugu.
+In Bengali, the Namaste gesture is expressed as Nōmōshkar (নমস্কার) and said as Prōnäm (Bengali: প্রণাম) informally.
 In Assamese, Nômôskar (নমস্কাৰ) is used.
 In Tamil, Namaste is known as Vanakkam (வணக்கம்) which is derived from the root word vanangu (வணங்கு) meaning to bow or to greet.

-Often used by Hindus, Muslims, Buddhists, Sikhs and other religion, Namaste is also used in spiritual circles and yoga classes in the south Asian region.
+Often used by Hindus, Muslims, Buddhists, Sikhs, and other religions, Namaste is also used in spiritual circles and yoga classes in the south Asian region.
 There is something about the universal recognition and the spiritual energy that accompanies the essence of Namaste that makes its truly remarkable greeting.